BEIDIIH/HelloWorldP5/README.md

-## Hello World
+## Simple Shapes
 #### by Beidi Han
-February, 1 2021
+February, 4 2021

 ### Overview
-This is a Hello World Sketch
+This is a Simple Shapes Sketch

 ### Technical Details